10 Things I Wish I Knew as a Cruise Rookie

 4. The Food is a Journey in Itself

-Some people who went on a cruise for the first time told me, “We loved it, we ate everything at the buffet.“
+Some first-time cruisers told me, “We loved it, we ate every day at the buffet.

 You guessed right, they never went to the main dining room and didn’t try any specialty restaurants.

-Sure, there’s plenty of food at the buffet, but dining experiences at the restaurants are definitely on another level.
+There’s definitely plenty of good food at the buffet, but dining experiences at the restaurants are on another level.

 5. Beverage Packages Can Be a Lifesaver

-I know, drink packages are not for everyone, but if you drink a lot they could be lifesavers!
+I know drink packages aren’t for everyone, but if you drink a lot, they could be lifesavers!

 Some cruise rookies think that they won’t spend much on drinks, but in reality, they often end up spending more than they should.

-First of all, drinks on a cruise are more expensive than normal, and secondly, passengers are inclined to drink more because there are many bars on board.
+First, drinks on a cruise are pricier than on land; second, passengers tend to drink more because of the many bars on board and the party atmosphere.

 6. You Can Bring Your Own Wine

-Not a lot of people know this, but you can bring your own wine bottles on a cruise.
+Not many people know this, but you can bring your own wine bottles on a cruise.

 Usually, it’s ok to bring a bottle or two of wine or champagne per adult, but no beer or spirits.